muhsinking/notebook/content/essays/The end.md

 ![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F469f41b9-c213-4a0b-a554-e4c0b33c66fb_966x819.jpeg)
 _John (right) & Helene (his daughter) at my parents’ wedding (left)_

 Modern culture doesn't provide us with very effective tools for dealing with death—neither the passing of friends and relatives, or our own eventual demise.
 Death, as an ever-present reality, the singular point towards which we are all slowly (or quickly) inching, is largely ignored, to the degree that it's often considered impolite (or at the very least "quirky") to discuss.
 Aging, meanwhile, we treat like a problem to be solved, with a healthy diet, exercise, and an ever-expanding array of obscure supplements & skincare products.
-There’s nothing wrong with trying to stay hot & healthy _[I reapplied sunscreen in the middle of writing this paragraph]_, but we've become shockingly bad at preparing ourselves, mentally, for the problem of death—a problem which, in all likelihood, cannot be solved.
+There’s nothing wrong with trying to stay hot & healthy _[I reapplied sunscreen in the middle of writing this paragraph]_, but we've become shockingly bad at preparing ourselves for the problem of death—a problem which, in all likelihood, cannot be solved.

-In an attempt to more fully diagnose this issue, I came up with three broad categories to classify the attitudes toward mortality that I've witnessed among my cultural cohort:
+In an attempt to more fully diagnose this issue, I came up with three broad categories to classify the attitudes toward mortality that I've witnessed amongst my cultural cohort:

 1. Self-imposed ignorance (“I just try not to think about it”).
 2. Denial; something to overcome (“Rage against the dying of the light”).